- Chidi Ameke

 For some parents, it has proved highly stressful and near-impossible under the pandemic.
 However, the situation will be much more favourable post-COVID-19.
 Employers may be much more likely to further support and even advocate it once the potential benefits have been comprehensively analysed for not having a permanent office location.

 There will be a resurgence of workspace solutions like WeWork.
-Businesses will the future office space for important client meetings and presentations, team workshops and company events; as well as for the regular work activities, as required.
+Businesses will use future office spaces for important client meetings and presentations, team workshops and company events; as well as for the regular work activities, as required.

 On the other side of COVID-19 will be new opportunities and new values that consumers will be open to.
 Some of which, including the points already discussed, will also be in the areas of specialist online education programmes for children, sophisticated healthcare mobile apps and the resurgence of fitness gamification apps.
 From a B2B point of view, vital opportunities will reside in the supply chain sector.